postmanlabs/labs-docs/src/pages/docs/designing-and-developing-your-api/monitoring-your-api/troubleshooting-monitors.md

 [![failed monitors](https://assets.postman.com/postman-docs/WS-monitor-failed-1.png)](https://assets.postman.com/postman-docs/WS-monitor-failed-1.png)

-For information about debugging in the console, see [Debugging and logs](/docs/postman/sending-api-requests/debugging-and-logs/).
+For information about debugging in the console, see [Troubleshooting API requets](/docs/sending-requests/troubleshooting-api-requests/).

 When a monitor fails, a "Need help debugging?" popup displays in the Postman monitors web view.
 Whenever possible, these suggestions include debugging tips that are specifically related to the error.